z-aqib/machine-learning-algorithms/challenger2/dailycases.md

 ### Analyzing
 improved, the xgb one improved the score. lets remove the decisiontree one and add xgb one

-## Case NN - neural networks, more layer, higher dropout, tanh activation function
+## Case 81 - neural networks, more layer, higher dropout, tanh activation function
 - nn_model.fit(
     trainX, trainY,
     validation_data=(testX, testY),